swup/docs/docs/getting-started/example.md

 const swup = new Swup(); // only this line when included with script tag
 ```

+At this point your page is already enhanced as swup will stop page from reloading a replace the content.
+This is especially good with a [preload plugin]({{ "/plugins/preload-plugin" | relative_url }}) which can make your page blazing fast.

-Add your css for the element animation.
+...but let's continue.
+Add CSS for the element animation.

 ```css
 .transition-fade {